zeshawnahmed/Business-Data-Analysis-Continued/README.md

-# Requirements gathering and business process documents over the years.
+# Some requirements gathering and business process documents over the years.